+PATHV WORKS for DOS software supports seven languages:

+• Am nerican English

+• Du tch

+• Fre ench

+• Ge rman

+• Ita lian

+• Spa anish

+Sw redish

+Note

-Note For any language Idministrator e except American English, your system
+r any language except American English, see your stem administrator.

-You can switch languages at any time with PATHWORKS for DOS.
-You can also use the PATHWORKS applications such as Mail, SEDT, SETHOST, and PC DECwindows Motif, in any of the seven languages available without having to connect to a different server or reboot your personal computer.
+DOS.
+Y Mail, S seven l n switch languages at any time with PATHWORKS for You can also use the PATHWORKS applications such as SEDT, SETHOST, and PC DECwindows Motif, in any of the languages available without having to connect to a different or reboot your personal computer.

+Note

-Note Not all applications are provided in all languages.
+No t all applications are provided in all languages.